What Happens When You Send a Message? Behind the Scenes of WhatsApp and Similar Apps

 5. Message Delivery to Your Friend

-Once your friend’s device is ready:
+• When your friend’s phone is ready:

 Workflow Diagram: Message Delivery Process